Skip to main content

 “Sorry?”
 Mehr Un Nisa looked up at him with a faint smile, turning back to face him once again, “You are sorry?”

-“Did you now, Jahan Panah?”
+“Did you, Jahan Panah?”
 The hint of sarcasm in her voice was inevitable.
 Jahangir frowned.
 Did she think he killed her husband?

-“Every single day of my life for the past two years, I blame myself for his death.
-It should have been me your dear brother Koka should have killed.
+“Every single day of my life for the past two years, I have blamed myself for his death.
+It should have been me, your dear brother Koka should have killed.
 Not him!”

 “What are you saying, Mehr?”
 Jahangir looked visibly angry now “You think I sent him to kill Ali Quli and steal your happiness?”
 He looked at her in disbelief.